 How long are pavement licenses valid for?

-A licence granted or deemed to be granted will not be valid beyond 30 September 2022 at latest, but will normally be granted up until this date.
-They may however be granted for shorter period where deemed necessary.
+A licence granted or deemed to be granted will not be valid beyond 30 September 2023 at latest, but will normally be granted up until this date.

 What furniture can be permitted by a licence?